Rao-Satyajit/AI-Business-Intelligence-Internship/04_Documentation/Learning_Notes.md

 Reflection: Today, I learned how to present a BI project in a clear way for an executive audience.
 I also learned that a good presentation should focus on the most important findings, support them with real dashboard visuals, and keep the slides simple rather than adding too much information.

 GitHub: Created the final BI_Executive_Presentation.pptx and exported it as BI_Executive_Presentation.pdf and uploaded it in 06_Presentation folder.

+### Day-14
+Completed Today: I completed the final GitHub audit of my AI Business Intelligence Internship project.
+I checked the project folders, completed the README.md with the project overview, objectives, dataset, folder structure, tools, progress, screenshots, business insights, AI prompts, lessons learned, and future improvements.
+I also checked that the final Power BI file, screenshots, documentation, and presentation were organized correctly.

+Reflection: Today, I learned how important it is to properly organize and document a BI project before final submission.
+I also learned how a clear README and well-organized GitHub repository can make the project easier for others to understand and review.

+GitHub: Completed and updated README.md, checked the project folders and final deliverables, and prepared the repository for final submission.